SRI-CSL/yices2/README.md

 Until all forks are merged, it must be linked to a special version of libpoly: [Ovascos/libpoly](https://github.com/Ovascos/libpoly).
 For finite field arithmetic support Yices must be built with MCSat enabled (see regular build instructions below).

+> [!TIP]
-Benchmarks for finite field arithmetic can be found at [Ovascos/ffsat-benchmarks](https://github.com/Ovascos/ffsat-benchmarks).
+> Benchmarks for finite field arithmetic can be found at [Ovascos/ffsat-benchmarks](https://github.com/Ovascos/ffsat-benchmarks).

 ## Simple Examples